-- Accounting for the service concession contract and finance debtors requires estimation of a finance debtor interest rate.
+- Accounting for the service concession contract and finance debtors requires estimation of a finance debtor interest rate, as shown in note 8.
 This is done using functionality built into the financial model such that the finance debtor is amortised to zero over the lifetime of the concession. - Future lifecycle costs are forecast based on detailed plans prepared annually.
 These forecasts impact the calculation of the service margin being applied.
 Lifecycle costs can have a significant impact on the Company's profitability.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2024

 Revenue

-2023 2022
+2024 2023

 £ £

 Revenue analysed by class of business

-Rendering of Facilities Management services 3,453,139 2,469,822
+Rendering of Facilities Management services 3,046,527 3,453,139

-2023 2022
+2024 2023

 £ £

 Revenue analysed by geographical market

-United Kingdom 3,453,139 2,469,822
+United Kingdom 3,046,527 3,453,139

 Revenue is recognised on a 'cost plus margin basis'.
 Lifecycle costs attract a 20% fixed margin; overheads attract a 1% fixed margin; and direct costs (excluding lifecycle costs and any costs passed on to the Council with no margin) attract a variable margin.
-The variable margin on direct costs was recognised at an average rate of 19.62% (2022: 20.71%).
+The variable margin on direct costs was recognised at an average rate of 19.77% (2023: 19.62%).
 These markups are on top of the main unitary charge payable by the local authority each month (the contractual fee for rendering of facilities management services), all of which the Company has a contractual right to based on the underlying Project Agreement.

-5 Operating profit/(loss)
+5 Operating profit

-Operating profit/(loss) for the year is stated after charging/(crediting): 2023 £ 2022 £ Fees payable to the company's auditor for the audit of the company's financial statements 19,260 18,170
+Operating profit for the year is stated after charging/(crediting): 2024 £ 2023 £ Fees payable to the Company's auditor for the audit of the Company's financial statements 20,610 19,260